Prestijhonny/CSaP_project/README.md

 </pre>
 ## Server shutdown mechanism

 The server is designed to shut down when it receives a user-selected signal from the command line.
-For example, pressing CTRL+C will gracefully terminate the server by SIGINT signale handled correctly.
+For example, pressing CTRL+C will gracefully terminate the server by SIGINT signal handled correctly.

 ## Client Shutdown Mechanism